 The California Medieval History Seminar provides peer-review and fosters intellectual exchange, acquainting participants with medieval historical research currently underway in the state.
-Three times a year, the seminar gathers at the Huntington Library to discuss four research papers (two by faculty members, two by graduate students or recent Ph.D. recipients).
+Three times a year, the seminar meets at the Huntington Library to discuss four research papers (two by faculty members, two by graduate students or recent PhD recipients).

-Each meeting is held on a Saturday, from 9:30 am to 4:00 pm in the Seaver Classrooms 1 and 2 at the Huntington Library in San Marino.
-(The winter session on February 18 will be in Seaver 3.)
+Each meeting is held on a Saturday, from 9:30 a.m. to 4:00 p.m. in the Munger Building (a.k.a. the Research and Administration Building). at the Huntington Library in San Marino.

 Advance registration is required.
 To register or inquire, write to email@example.com.
 Speakers and paper topics are announced by email.
 Please let us know if you want to be added to the announcement list.

 Papers for the Seminar are downloaded from the file-sharing website box.com.
-The email link will be sent to you when your register for the seminar.
+The link to the papers will be sent to you by email when your register for the seminar.
 Papers are available to registrants before the meeting so they may read them in advance and discuss them at the seminar.

 Previous session papers are listed in the Archives here.